 Civil Litigation

 Have you been a victim of a breach of contract ‐ when the other party failed to meet their end of your business agreement?
 Breach of contract disputes include non‐payment claims, non‐performance issues, or even failure to comply with a non‐disclosure agreement.
-If so, you probably have many questions, such as how do I know if I have a valid breach of contract claim, and what remedies are available to me?
+If you have been involved with any of these issues, you probably have many questions, such as how to know whether you have a valid breach of contract claim, and what remedies are available?

 Breach of contract is likely among the most common legal suits in today's courts because they can potentially impact any aspect of any business.
 Having strong contracts in place is imperative to help ensure successful transactions yet conflicts still happen and breach of contract can result.
 Knowing your rights, options and legal remedies can make dealing with a breach of contract a little less painful.